These five American cathedrals are architectural masterpieces and welcome additions to a group itinerary

 St. Louis Cathedral, New Orleans

 The oldest, continually active Roman Catholic cathedral in the United States is on Jackson Square in the heart of the French Quarter.
 Various natural disasters devastated the original structures, making way for the current St. Louis Cathedral during the mid 19th century.
 Three steeples tower above the French Quarter and, as some of the tallest and most imposing structures in New Orleans, anchor the cathedral’s powerful architectural presence.

 The congregation began in 1955 in the parking lot of an Orange County drive-in movie theater.
-This inspired the construction of Crystal Cathedral, which was intended to accommodate an audience listening from their cars, as well as those in the nave.
-Home to the Hour of Power television show, Crystal Cathedral not only revolutionized religious services, but also religious architecture.
+This inspired the construction of Christ Cathedral (formerly the Crystal Cathedral), which was intended to accommodate an audience listening from their cars, as well as those in the nave.
+Home to the Hour of Power television show, Christ Cathedral not only revolutionized religious services, but also religious architecture.
 Over 10,000 glass windows make up the walls and mirror the 236-foot, stainless-steel bell tower.

 By Nicholas Saigh

 To discover a wealth of faith-based travel itineraries visit the Affinity section of Leisure Group Travel.
 And to stay up to date on group travel planning news and advice, be sure to subscribe for FREE to Leisure Group Travel.